linode/apl-charts/quickstart-redis/README.md

     helm install new-redis  -f values.yaml .  --set cluster.enabled=true  --set cluster.slaveCount=3
     ```

-### NetworkPolicy
+### Network Policies

-Note that Otomi provides centralized functionality for managing networking policies, which
-is the recommended approach over the following instructions.
+Note that Application Platform for LKE provides centralized functionality for managing networking policies, which is the recommended approach over the following instructions.

-With NetworkPolicy enabled, only pods with the generated client label will be able to connect to Redis.
+With `NetworkPolicy` enabled, only pods with the generated client label will be able to connect to Redis.
 This label will be displayed in the output after a successful install.

 With `networkPolicy.ingressNSMatchLabels` pods from other namespaces can connect to Redis.
 Set `networkPolicy.ingressNSPodMatchLabels` to match pod labels in matched namespace.
 For example, for a namespace labeled `redis=external` and pods in that namespace labeled `redis-client=true` the fields should be set: